Using ecSI 2.0

 We encourage you to translate ecSI 2.0 to other languages, and we will work with you to approve your translation.
 For translation guidelines and to set up the process for us to work with you on your translation, see Using ecSI 2.0 on the R.I.T.
 NEEDs Center website.

 The English version of ecSI 2.0 has been validated.
-Translations into Finnish, German, Italian, and Spanish have been approved but the translations have not been validated.
-To get the Finnish, German, Italian, or Spanish translation, contact Dr. Barbara Lohse: [email protected]
+Translations into Arabic, Finnish, Japanese, German, and Spanish have been approved but the translations have not been validated.
+To get a translation, contact Dr. Barbara Lohse: [email protected]